scgbern/scgpico/content/wiki/alumni/StefanBorer/index.md

 ---
 Title: Stefan Borer
 ---
+#Stefan Borer

-I'm a bachelor student working on the the [Polite for EV3](http://scg.unibe.ch/wiki/projects/mastersbachelorsprojects/polite-for-ev3).
+I'm a bachelor student working on the the [Polite for EV3](/wiki/projects/mastersbachelorsprojects/polite-for-ev3).